• Skip to primary navigation

 How Long to Cook Steak on Grill?

 So, how long do you actually cook a steak on the grill.
 The answer depends on the thickness of the steak and desired doneness.
-If you’re cooking a thinner steak, the cook time will be less than a thicker steak.
+If you’re cooking a thinner steak, the cook time will be less than thicker steaks.
 If you like a medium-well steak, the cook time will be more than a medium-rare steak.

 How to Cook a Rare Steak: 120-129°F